acdh-oeaw/fun-with-editions-workshops/python-packaging/README.md

 > [!TIP]
 > If you want to use one of those tools I'd go for `uv` as other people in the institute are using as well [e.g](https://github.com/acdh-oeaw/apis-instance-cookiecutter/commit/5fadae45f2a2a53881ab920f7207bcb0bf7ce611)

-## not to embarssing example project
+## Not too embarrassing example project

 [pylobid](https://github.com/csae8092/pylobid)